mParticle/docs/src/pages/developers/partners/firehose/index.md

 ### Overview

 The base `MessageProcessor` implementation is responsible for parsing incoming `Message` objects. `MessageProcessor` contains several abstract and empty method implementations responsible for processing `Message` objects which you will override and implement.
-Currently the types of messages are:
+Currently, the types of messages are:

 1. Module Registration Request and Response
 2. Event Processing Request and Response